Mortgage Rate Lock-in

 Variable

-It is fascinating to note that there has been almost no volatility in Canadian mortgage rates during 2021 and 2019, while in the first half of 2022, mortgage rates volatility has exploded.
-As a result, rate hold as an option on a mortgage rate is more valuable today than at any time in the recent past.
-Among the factors affecting the value of your preapproval option, mortgage rate volatility is related to macroeconomic factors and is beyond the control of you or your lender.
+Volatility measures the typical deviation in the financial variable from its average value.
+Rate hold mortgage rate is more valuable today than at any time in the recent past due to higher volatility in the mortgage rates.
+Among the factors affecting the value of your rate hold, mortgage rate volatility is related to macroeconomic factors and is beyond your or your lender's control

 Mortgage Rate Hold Periods by Lender in Canada

-LenderRate Hold/Lock Period (Days)
+LenderLock-In Period (Days)

 BMO130